jtsdev/transmat-landing/README.md

 # Transmat - Landing Page

+This [landing page](https://destinytransmat.com/about "Transmat - Destiny Companion") serves as a resource site for the web application [Transmat](https://destinytransmat.com "Transmat - Destiny Companion"), providing a launch point, an interface demo, and a general overview of the app.

 ![](src/images/tl_home.png)

-This website is the landing page for the web application [Transmat](https://destinytransmat.com "Transmat - Destiny Companion").
-It serves to educate users about the app, as well as provide a launch link for its live and demo versions.

  ## Composable Components

  ### Responsive Navigation